 Article Summary: In today’s business world, communication moves at race-car speed.
-You often have less than a minute to tell your story.
+You often have less than a minute to tell your brand business story.
 That’s why you need to make your business story succinct and compelling, one that will leave people asking for more.
-Here are three key steps to developing an elevator pitch that screams, “I need that.”
+Here are three key steps to developing a compelling elevator pitch that screams, “I need you.”

 Copyright © 2008, Washington Business Journal.
 Used by permission.

 February 22, 2008